 Department FTE

-City Attorney 1.0
+City Attorney 1

-City Auditor 1.0
+City Auditor 1

-City Clerk 2.0
+City Clerk 2

-City Manager 5.0
+City Manager 5

 Communications & Marketing 1.5

-Fire Rescue 1.0
+Fire Rescue 1

-Human Resources 4.0
+Human Resources 4

 Juvenile Justice & Community Support Programs 20.5

 Department FTE

-Equity & Inclusion 1.0
+Office of Equity & Inclusion 1

-Management & Budget 5.0
+Office of Management & Budget 5

-Parks, Recreation and Cultural Affairs 9.0
+Parks, Recreation & Cultural Affairs 9

-Police 3.0
+Police 3

-Public Works 10.0
+Public Works 10

 Risk Management 1.5

-Sustainable Development 17.0
+Sustainable Development 17

-Transportation 43.0
+Transportation 43

 Of the 125.5 positions, 82.7 FTEs are funded by the General Fund.
-This includes the 12.0 FTEs affected by the closure of Gainesville's Rental Unit Inspection program due to State Legislation (HB 1417) that went into effect on July 1, 2023 that prohibits local municipalities from regulating any aspect of the residential rental tenancy law.
-Outside of the General Fund, 42.8 FTEs are proposed for elimination; of those, 40.0 FTEs are paid for by the Regional Transit System (RTS) Fund and no longer needed due to scaled back services, as public transit ridership has not bounced back since the COVID-19 pandemic.
+This includes the 12.0 FTEs affected by the closure of Gainesville's rental unit inspection program due to State Legislation (HB 1417) that went into effect on July 1, 2023 that prohibits local municipalities from regulating any aspect of the residential rental tenancy law.
+Outside of the General Fund, 42.8 FTEs are proposed for elimination; of those, 40.0 FTEs are paid for by the Regional Transit System (RTS) Fund and no longer needed due scaled back services, as public transit ridership has not bounced back since the COVID-19 pandemic.

 The remaining positions are vacant.
-These vacant positions exist in large part due to a strategic hiring freeze initiated by the City Manager in early March 2023, when the City Commission first committed to make bold moves to reduce utility debt.
-Over the past six months, many existing vacancies have remained unfilled and new ones have accumulated.
-Due to the strategic hiring freeze, the City has saved money on recruitment, candidate-screening costs, salaries and benefits.
-These vacancies also made it possible to propose reducing a larger number of positions without affecting employees in filled positions.
+These vacant positions exist in large part due to a strategic hiring freeze initiated by the City Manager in early March, when the City Commission first committed to make bold moves to reduce utility debt.
+Over the past six months, many existing vacancies have stayed unfilled and new ones have accumulated.
+In this way, the City has saved money on recruitment, candidate-screening costs, salaries and benefits.
+These intentional vacancies also made it possible to propose cutting a larger number of positions without affecting employees in filled positions.

 However, some people are impacted.
 To help them transition, the City Manager empaneled a Pipeline Committee managed by the Department of Human Resources.
 Its mission is to match staffers in eliminated roles with essential jobs slated to continue through the next fiscal year.
-This Pipeline Committee reports a 75% success rate assisting staff with finding new jobs, including placing all twelve rental inspectors in new roles within the City.
+This Pipeline Committee reports a 75% success rate assisting staff with finding new jobs, including placing all 12 rental inspectors in new roles within the City.